UnlockedLabs/intro-to-web-dev-curriculum/content/how-to-write-code/reading/comments/index.md

 1. Try removing or un-commenting some code first.
 Then try adding both a single-line and multi-line comment.

    {{% notice green "Tip" "rocket" %}}
-   Remember to run the program, you should use the command, `node comments`.
+   Remember to run the program, you should use the command, `node Comments`.
    {{% /notice %}}

 Notice that when you first run the program, it still prints the phrase `Hello,